sushanthsher/sysdig-agent-ansible-installer/README.md

 # Ansible Sysdig agent installer
+## Credits
+This project took inspiration from the following official sysdig repository: https://github.com/draios/partners/tree/main/Tools/ansible-agent
+Many thanks to @dtaracks for the work done.

 ## What it can do
 You can use this tool to install Sysdig-Agent on multiple clusters, hosts and systems like:
 - Kubernetes